TechMaverickHub/100x-LLM-Assignment-CreatorPulse-frontend/README.md

-# AI Newsletter Frontend
+# Creator Pulse - Your daily feed curator and newsletter drafting tool

-A React-based web application for managing AI newsletters with user authentication, topic selection, and admin functionality.
+A React-based web application for curating daily feeds and drafting personalized newsletters with user authentication, topic selection, and admin functionality.

 ## Features